Dates to Remember

 Please direct questions to:

 Technical papers are solicited in the areas of computational, experimental, and theoretical fluid dynamics relevant to aerospace applications.
-Emphases should be on basic research and development, and any methodologies/approaches that rely heavily on (or expand) theoretical understanding.
+Emphases should be on basic research and development, CFD algorithms and error analyses, and any other methodologies/approaches that rely heavily on (or expand) theoretical understanding.
 Applied research and advanced technology development topics will also be considered.
-Papers that present new insights into fluid flow physics, address emerging technical challenges, introduce innovative ideas and tools, promote interdisciplinary and synergistic research, or integrate experimental, computational, and/or theoretical approaches are strongly encouraged.
-Additionally desired are papers describing new theoretical constructs for flow physics or those applying established theory from other fields to fluid mechanics to make fundamental advances in our knowledge of the physics of flows.
+Papers that present new insights into fluid flow physics, present new or analyses/evaluation of CFD algroithms, address emerging technical challenges, introduce innovative ideas and tools, promote interdisciplinary and synergistic research, or integrate experimental, computational, and/or theoretical approaches are strongly encouraged.
+Extended abstracts should consist of a comprehensive introduction, a description of the methodology, and preliminary results.
+Please click Additional Details for more information.

 All persons submitting an abstract to this technical discipline are also invited to participate in the Flow Visualization Showcase.